Universal-Connect-Project/ucw-app/README.md

 `<version>` must mach the respective version listed in the `docker-compose.yaml` file.

-_NOTE: You must be logged in to DockerHub, and a member of the UCP organization._
+_NOTE: You must be logged in to DockerHub, and be a member of the UCP organization._

 ## Architecture decision records
 We use [architecture decision records](https://adr.github.io/) to make, document, and enforce our decisions.
 They live in the [architectureDecisionRecords](https://github.com/Universal-Connect-Project/ucw-app/tree/main/architectureDecisionRecords) folder.